credwood/SportsBot/README.md

             )
 ```

-This function requires a search phrase, a list of words and/or phrases that should not appear in the conversation* and a path to the file storing the `Conversation` objects.
+This function requires a search phrase, a list of words and/or phrases that should not appear in the conversation* and a path to the file in which to store the `Conversation` objects.
 The default file is `output.jsonl`, which will be in the `sportsbot` folder.

 To test the classifier, you will need to create a list of labels for the training and testing sets.
 Import and run `few_shot_train`: